cgfulton/how-to/openshift/4.6/compliance-operator.md

 [Demo Magic](https://github.com/paxtonhare/demo-magic)

 ## Demo
+Copy and execute each of the individual shell scipts below in a terminal window from the current working directory.

-Add the demo-magic.sh shell script to your environment by placing it in your execution directory.
+Place the demo-magic.sh shell script in the current working directory.
 <details>
   <summary>demo-magic.sh</summary>